 In 2005, James moved to New York City where he was General Manager and Development Consultant for the arts management firm, The Center for Creative Resources.
 At the Center, he worked with numerous individual artists and arts organizations, including Arthur Mitchell and Dance Theatre of Harlem, Manhattan Graphics Center, the Brooklyn Arts Council, the Arts & Business Council of New York, New York Theatre Ballet, and the Dramatists Guild Fund.
 He was a team leader in the feasibility study, opening, and first year of management and operation of The Times Center, owned by The New York Times, which opened in 2007 and was designed by Renzo Piano.

-Prior to joining CATF, James served as Director of Development and Marketing at the historic Cherry Lane Theatre, located in Greenwich Village, and did his graduate studies in Arts Management at American University.
-He is a resident producer at No Hope Productions in New York City and is on the board of the Shepherdstown Visitors Center.
+Prior to returning CATF, James served as Director of Development and Marketing at the historic Cherry Lane Theatre, located in Greenwich Village, and did his graduate studies in Arts Management at American University.
+He is a resident producer at No Hope Productions in New York City and is on the board of the Shepherdstown Visitors Center, Jefferson County Convention and Visitors Bureau, and the National New Play Network.

 Contact: 304-876-5240 • email@example.com